 Treatment of distemper in dogs

-Therapeutic measures, the treatment regimen should be prescribed only by a veterinarian based on the diagnostic results obtained.
-Self-medication can lead to disastrous consequences and cost your pet's life.
-The sooner the treatment is prescribed, the greater the likelihood of a complete recovery of the dog.
+Therapeutic measures and treatment regimen should be prescribed only by a veterinary specialist based on the diagnostic results obtained.
+Self-medication can lead to disastrous consequences and cost your pet’s life.
+The sooner treatment is prescribed, the greater the likelihood of a complete recovery for the dog.

-The choice of treatment methods veterinarians prescribe individually, in each case.
-Treatment is aimed at stopping the main symptoms, maintaining immunity, restoring the functioning of organs and body systems.
-Comprehensive treatment depends entirely on the stage, intensity of the course of symptoms, and the form of the disease.
+Veterinary specialists prescribe the choice of treatment methods individually, in each specific case.
+Treatment is aimed at relieving the main symptoms, maintaining immunity, and restoring the functioning of organs and systems of the body.
+Complex treatment depends entirely on the stage, intensity of symptoms, and form of the disease.

-With a lightning-fast, hyperacute form of the plague, the prognosis is unfavorable, often ending in death.
-With combined forms, a clear manifestation of symptoms - unfavorable, cautious.
-In all other cases, with timely access to a veterinary clinic, correctly prescribed treatment, it is favorable.
+In the fulminant, hyperacute form of plague, the prognosis is unfavorable and often ends in death.
+In combined forms, obvious manifestation of symptoms - unfavorable, cautious.
+In all other cases, with timely access to a veterinary hospital and correctly prescribed treatment, it is favorable.

-For the treatment of distemper in dogs, depending on the pathogenesis, intensity, degree of manifestation of symptoms, dogs are prescribed antibiotic therapy, etiotropic, substitution, pathogenetic therapy, physiotherapeutic methods, symptomatic medical techniques.
-On an individual basis, animals are prescribed specific medical preparations, the action of which is aimed at the destruction of pathogenic agents in the body.
-Monovalent, polyvalent hyperimmune sera are used for treatment and prevention.
+To treat dogs for distemper, depending on the pathogenesis, intensity, and degree of symptoms, dogs are prescribed antibiotic therapy, etiotropic, replacement, pathogenetic therapy, physiotherapeutic methods, symptomatic healing techniques.
+On an individual basis, animals are prescribed specific medications, the action of which is aimed at destroying pathogenic agents in the body.
+For treatment and prevention, monovalent and polyvalent hyperimmune serums are used.

-Symptomatic treatment of distemper is aimed at stopping the symptoms of the underlying disease, secondary diseases.
-In the first days after infection, antihistamine medications are effective for desensitizing the body.
-Sick dogs are also prescribed antipyretic, antiviral, sedative, astringent, analgesics, sulfonamides, vitamin-mineral complexes, general and local impact, nitrofuran derivatives, expectorants, hepatoprotectors.
-For the treatment of the respiratory form, injections are used, inhalations, anti-inflammatory drugs are prescribed.
-Immunosuppressants, glucocorticoids are not used to treat canine distemper.
+Symptomatic treatment of plague is aimed at relieving the symptoms of the main disease and secondary diseases.
+In the first days after infection, taking antihistamines is effective in desensitizing the body.
+Sick dogs are also prescribed antipyretic, antiviral, sedatives, astringents, analgesics, sulfonamides, vitamin-mineral complexes, general and local impact, nitrofuran derivatives, expectorants, hepatoprotectors.
+To treat the respiratory form, injections are used, inhalations and anti-inflammatory drugs are prescribed.
+Immunosuppressants and glucocorticoids are not used to treat canine distemper.

-For normalization metabolic process, elimination of signs of intoxication, water-salt, nutrient solutions (Ringer's solution), homeopathy, physiotherapy are used.
-Animals are prescribed a specially designed therapeutic diet, dietary nutrition, proteolytic enzymes that support professional prepared feed"premium", "elite" class.
+For normalization metabolic process To eliminate signs of intoxication, water-salt, nutrient solutions (Ringer's solution), homeopathy, and physiotherapy are used.
+Animals are prescribed a specially designed therapeutic diet, dietary feeding, proteolytic enzymes supporting professional ready-made feed"premium", "elite" class.

-Keep your pet safe from dangerous infectious diseases timely vaccination will help.
-For these purposes, complex or monovaccines are used.
+Protect your pet from infection with dangerous infectious diseases Timely vaccination will help.
+For these purposes, complex or single vaccines are used.
 The first vaccination is given to puppies at the age of 1.5 months.
-Subsequently, as a preventive measure, animals are vaccinated annually.
+Subsequently, animals are vaccinated annually as a preventive measure.

-Dog breeders should carefully monitor the condition of their pets, pay attention to hygiene procedures, adhere to the vaccination scheme established by the veterinarian, create for the dog optimal conditions content, choose the right balanced, nutritious diet.
-To strengthen the immune system, mineral and vitamin supplements are introduced into the diet of pets.
-On walks, it is worth limiting the contact of the dog with street animals.
+Dog breeders should closely monitor the condition of their pets and pay attention to hygiene procedures, adhere to the vaccination schedule established by the veterinarian, create for the dog optimal conditions content, choose the right balanced, nutritious diet.
+To strengthen immunity, mineral and vitamin supplements are introduced into the diet of pets.
+When walking, you should limit your dog’s contact with street animals.

 Veterinarian, surgeon, Yanchishina Natalya Gennadievna.

-Distemper in dogs - a viral disease resistant to the action of various physico-chemical factors.
-At a temperature of minus 24 degrees, the canine distemper virus retains its ability to spread for 5 years.
-Heat on the contrary, it “disarms” the distemper virus, at 60 degrees it loses its ability to infect after 30 minutes, at 38 degrees it dies after 14 days.
+Distemper in dogs - a viral disease that is resistant to various physicochemical factors.
+At a temperature of minus 24 degrees, the canine distemper virus retains the ability to spread for 5 years.
+Heat on the contrary, the plague virus “disarms”; at 60 degrees it loses its ability to infect after 30 minutes; at 38 degrees it dies after 14 days.

-The use of 2% sodium hydroxide solution is detrimental to the distemper of dogs, the activity disappears within 1 hour.
-1% formaldehyde solution or Demp's solution kill the virus within 3 hours.
+The use of a 2% solution of caustic soda is detrimental to dog distemper; the activity disappears within 1 hour.
+A 1% formaldehyde solution or Demp's solution kills the virus within 3 hours.

-Distemper virus infection is especially likely in young age dogs from 3 to 12 months.
-This is due to the fact that the young body of the dog is weakened due to the change of teeth, the intensive growth of the body.
-Often, infection with the virus is associated with poor care of the dog.
-It is extremely rare for puppies that suckle their mother's milk to become infected; together with milk, antibodies enter the body that protect them from the virus.
-When it comes to the distemper virus, there is no specificity among breeds - any dog can get sick with distemper.
-Most dogs get sick in spring or autumn when the weather is bad.
+Infection with the distemper virus is especially likely in at a young age dogs from 3 to 12 months.
+This is due to the fact that the dog’s young body is weakened due to the change of teeth and intensive growth of the body.
+Often, infection with the virus is associated with poor dog care.
+Puppies sucking their mother's milk are extremely rarely infected; along with the milk, antibodies enter the body that protect them from the virus.
+When it comes to the distemper virus, it is impossible to distinguish any specificity among breeds - any dog can get distemper.
+More often, dogs get sick in the spring or autumn during bad weather.
 The sources of distemper are infected dogs (sick or in which the virus is in the incubation period).
-Infection with plague occurs through direct contact with a sick animal, with dog care items.
-Animals, humans, birds, and even insects can be carriers of the virus.
+Infection with plague occurs through direct contact with a sick animal or with dog grooming items.
+The virus can be carried by animals, humans, birds and even insects.
 A dog cured of distemper retains the ability to infect other animals for 2-3 months.

 Distemper in dogs, symptoms.
 The incubation period for an infected dog is 2-3 weeks.
-At this time, the distemper is almost imperceptible.
-Forms of the disease: hyperacute, acute, chronic, typical and atypical and fulminant (in this case, the dog dies instantly without showing any symptoms of the disease).
+At this time, the plague is almost invisible.
+Forms of the disease: hyperacute, acute, chronic, typical and atypical and fulminant (in this case the dog dies instantly without showing any symptoms of the disease).

-• The body temperature rises by 1-3 degrees.
-However, puppies may not have a fever before the crescent;
+• Body temperature rises by 1-3 degrees.
+However, puppies may not have a fever until they are half a month old;

-• With the hyperacute form of distemper, the body temperature rises sharply, the dog refuses to eat, then falls into a coma and the dog dies (the disease lasts 2-3 days);
+• In the superacute form of distemper, the body temperature rises sharply, the dog refuses to eat, then falls into a coma and the dog dies (the disease lasts 2-3 days);

 • In the acute form, the disease lasts 2-4 weeks.
-The dog is in a fever, the body temperature stays at 39.5 - 41 degrees for 10-15 days, sometimes after 2-3 days it drops;
+The dog has a fever, body temperature stays at 39.5 - 41 degrees for 10-15 days, sometimes drops after 2-3 days;

 • Depressed state;